 What if I have defaulted in the past?

-We work with some lenders who specialise in lending to people with bad credit records.
-In the vast majority of cases, our customers will be approved for a loan the first time.
-Even if you have been unable to get a loan because of your record, even a short period of successfully paying your bills and other loan repayments can show that you’ve turned over a new leaf and improve your prospects of getting approved for an affordable loan.
+If you have been unable to obtain a loan previously as a result of a negative track record that may include a default, demonstrating even a short period of successfully paying your bills and other loan repayments on time can show that you’ve turned over a new leaf and improve your prospects of getting approved for a car loan.